-Graduate students in Lingusitics have presented papers at professional conferences such as The Southeastern Conference on Linguistics, NWAVE, Tennessee TESOL, and International TESOL.
+Graduate students in Applied Linguistics have presented papers at professional conferences such as The Southeastern Conference on Linguistics, NWAVE, Tennessee TESOL, American Association of Applied Linguistics, International TESOL, The (International) Sociolinguistics Symposium, International Symposium on (Im)politeness, and the International Pragmatics Association.
 They have also taken advantage of the many opportunities to teach English as a Second or Foreign Language in the U.S. and abroad.
-Many students pursuing the M.A. in Linguistics go on to earn a Ph.D. in the field.
+Many students pursuing the MA in Applied Linguistics go on to earn a PhD in the field.

 Applied Linguistics Faculty Bookshelf